mbruno46/pyobs/docs/_sources/index.rst.txt

    * add support for eigenvalues and eigenvectors
    * cythonize other core functions beyond drho
    * add support for complex numbers (?)
-   * add documentation for pfit
-   * add documentation for cdata and cobs

 .. todo::